babbleberry/rpi4-osdev/part15-tcpip/README.md

 }
 ```

 This is an infinite loop which waits for an incoming packet and then simply passes it to Guido's `packetloop_arp_icmp_tcp()` function.
 This function implements some useful things, like responding to pings.
-I modified the routine to print a message to the screen when it sends a "pong" (look from line 1381), so we can see when it's in action!
+I modified the routine to print a message to the screen when it sends a "pong" (look from line 1381 of _tcpip/ip_arp_udp_tcp.c_), so we can see when it's in action!

 _Imagine my excitement when I built, ran and could ping my RPi4 at 192.168.0.66 and get a response to both my laptop and my iPhone!_